TheGlobalMail/frontend-project-template/README.md

 4. Modify the TTL to be something short e.g. 900 (15 minutes as opposed to default 72 hours) for development.
 5. Note the HTTP link.
 This will be used as the CNAME for the project or as the backend for Fast.ly.
 6. The CDN will not serve index.html as default index file.
-To enable it you must run the following (replaceing RACKSPACE_AUTH_KEY with the Rackspace API key): `curl -H "X-Auth-User: theglobalmail" -H "X-Auth-Key: RACKSPACE_AUTH_KEY" https://auth.api.rackspacecloud.com/v1.0/ -v`
+To enable it you must run the following (replacing RACKSPACE_AUTH_KEY with the Rackspace API key): `curl -H "X-Auth-User: theglobalmail" -H "X-Auth-Key: RACKSPACE_AUTH_KEY" https://auth.api.rackspacecloud.com/v1.0/ -v`
 7. Look for `X-Auth-Token: XXXXXXXX-XXXX-XXXX-XXXX-XXXfXXXXXXXX` in the headers of the response.
 8. Use the token in this command (replace the token and the container name): `curl -X POST -H "X-Container-Meta-Web-Index: index.html" -H "X-Auth-Token: REPLACE_WITH_TOKEN" "https://storage101.dfw1.clouddrive.com/v1/MossoCloudFS_3d82889b-f53d-44ae-b198-bd722f87fff8/REPLACE_CONTAINER_NAME/" -v`
 9. Set up a CNAME entry in AWS Route53 for `projectname-assets.theglobalmail.org` pointing to the CDN http domain.
 10. If push-state url support is not required, add another CNAME entry for the main site pointing to the CDN.
-11. Repeat for any other environemnts i.e.
+11. Repeat for any other environments i.e.
     `projectname-staging-assets.theglobalmail.org`.

 Notes: